-Maranatha Baptist Academy was founded in 1973 as a ministry of Maranatha Baptist Bible College after an initial request by a member of Calvary Baptist Church in Jefferson.
+Maranatha Baptist Academy was founded in 1973 as a ministry of Maranatha after an initial request by a member of Calvary Baptist Church in Jefferson.
 Calvary Baptist Church in Watertown had started a Christian School offering kindergarten through eighth grade; however, high school students had no Christian school available.
 Maranatha Baptist Academy was started to meet that need as well as to provide a quality Christian education for College faculty and staff children.

 At first, college teachers “dropped in” to teach an Academy class, then returning to their regular teaching domain.
 Many Academy students lived in college dormitories five or seven days a week.